- Bout lasts three minutes, or until 10 point cap.

-- 3 points for disarm (2 points for s&b – both sword and buckler must be taken).
+- 3 points for disarm ( for s&b both sword and buckler must be taken).
 Disarming an opponent will score if the opponent’s control of the weapon is removed and control of one weapon (either fencer’s) is kept, and grappling distance is broken. (please notice, that for rapier and dagger both weapons should be disarmed and grappling is not allowed)

-- 2 points for ring out (1 for r&d and s&b).
+- 2 points for ring out (1 for r&d).
 Ring out is scored as a way of showing control of the fighting area and the opponent, through either grappling or threat.
 It will be scored when one fencer leaves the ring with both feet, and the other remains with one foot clearly within the ring.

 Note on grappling

-Grappling is allowed but must be controlled.
+Grappling is allowed (araprt from rapiet and dagger) but must be controlled.
 Throws, joint locks and kicks are NOT allowed.
 This is a safety consideration.
 To score in a grapple, fencers must either strike with the weapon or achieve a clean disarm or ring out.